Mobile application security malware threats and security requirements

 A key feature of app re-publishing is the slight variations in the app’s name.
 For example, instead of Microsoft Word (the official version of Microsoft), it would be Micr0soft W0rd.

-Selling apps
+Selling Apps

-Over time, a legitimate app developer will submit app and sell their valuable app alongside an app with multiple users.
+Over time, a legitimate app developer will submit an app and sell their valuable app alongside an app with multiple users.

 However, no cases have been documented of this particular attack method.
 It is not uncommon for popular app developers to receive acquisition requests.
 A similar issue occurred related to Chrome Extensions.
 The popular Chrome extension, with access to user data, along with thousands of users is a real gold mine.